General infinitesimal variations of Hodge structure of ample curves in surfaces: Introduction

 has no base points and induces a birational map $C\to\mP^r$ (Remark \ref{rmk:thm-upper-bound-more-general}).
 This could hold if $T_S$ is positive enough, and it would be interesting to characterize for which sufaces it holds.

-On the other hand, the whole strategy of the proof relies on a special property of the $1$-forms $\alpha\in H^0\left(C,\Omega_C^1\right)$ not arising as restrictions from $H^0\left(S,\Omega_S^1\right)$ but lying on the kernel of a general $\xi_{\tau}$ (see Lemma \ref{lem:alpha2}), and showing that $\alpha=0$ is the only possibility.
+On the other hand, the whole strategy of the proof relies on a special property of the $1$-forms $\alpha\in H^0\left(C,\Omega_C^1\right)$ not arising as restrictions from $H^0\left(S,\Omega_S^1\right)$ but lying on the kernel of a general $\xi_{\tau}$ (see Lemma \ref{lem:alpha2}), and showing that $\alpha=0$ is the only possibility (under certain appropriate hypothesis).
 However, this cannot be the case if $K_S$ is positive enough (see Remark \ref{rmk:approach-quadrics}), and somehow limits the applicability of our strategy to surfaces with $p_g\left(S\right)\leq 1$, such as rational, $K3$ or abelian surfaces.

-In any case some explicit computations for curves in surfaces $S\subseteq\mP^3$ of general type (degrees $5$ and $6$) make us believe that Conjecture \ref{main-conj} actually holds for every surface.
+In any case, some explicit computations for curves in surfaces $S\subseteq\mP^3$ of general type (degrees $5$ and $6$) make us believe that Conjecture \ref{main-conj} actually holds for every surface.

-The paper is structured as follows: in Section \ref{sect:Gen-Jac} we develop the general technical framework of generalized Jacobian ideals and rings to study variations of Hodge structures of smooth hypersurfaces, expanding the theory introduced by Green in \cite{Green-hypersurfaces}.
-In Section \ref{sect:curves-surfaces} we focus in the case of curves on surfaces, proving the crucial Lemma \ref{lem:alpha2} and Theorem \ref{thm:lower-bound-dim-D}, which assumes that the curve does not have maximal infinitesimal variation.
-Finally in Section \ref{sect:P1-P1} we study in detail the case of curves in $\mP^1\times\mP^1$, firstly proving that the generalized Jacobian ideals indeed coincide with the naive definition that one could make using the partial derivatives of a bihomogeneous equation, secondly studying the maps induced by the generalized Jacobian ideals in low degrees (analogous to the polar map of a curve in $\mP^2$), and finally proving Theorem \ref{thm:upper-bound-dim-D-P1xP1}, which contradicts the lower-bound proved in Theorem \ref{thm:lower-bound-dim-D} and finishes the proof of Theorem \ref{main-thm}.
+The paper is structured as follows.
+In Section \ref{sect:Gen-Jac} we develop the general technical framework to study variations of Hodge structures of smooth hypersurfaces.
+More precisely, we expand the theory of generalized Jacobian ideals and rings introduced by Green in \cite{Green-hypersurfaces}.
+In Section \ref{sect:curves-surfaces} we focus on the case of curves on surfaces, proving the crucial Lemma \ref{lem:alpha2} and Theorem \ref{thm:lower-bound-dim-D}.
+The latter gives a numerical condition satisfied when the curve does not have maximal infinitesimal variation.
+Finally, in Section \ref{sect:P1-P1} we study in detail the case of curves in $\mP^1\times\mP^1$.
+We first prove that the generalized Jacobian ideals indeed coincide with the naive definition that one could make using the partial derivatives of a bihomogeneous equation.
+Secondly, we study the maps induced by the generalized Jacobian ideals in low degrees (analogous to the polar map of a curve in $\mP^2$).
+We finally prove Theorem \ref{thm:upper-bound-dim-D-P1xP1}, which contradicts the numerical condition obtained in Theorem \ref{thm:lower-bound-dim-D}, and finishes the proof of Theorem \ref{main-thm}.

 \textbf{Acknowledgements:} We are particularly grateful to Gian Pietro Pirola, for some very insightful conversations we shared during his visit at Leibniz Universität Hannover.
+We also thank the referees for their useful comments on the previous version of the paper.